 Alaska is the 48th most populous and the most extensive of the 50 states of the United States.
 It is in the northwest extremity of North America, just across the Bering Strait from Asia.
 The state attained statehood on January 3, 1959, becoming the 49th state to join the union.
 It has no land bordering states.
-See the complete list of the 50 states and their borders here.
-Alaska (nicknamed: Great Land, Land of the Midnight Sun, The Last Frontier, Mainland State, 49th State, Sourdough State, North Star State, Up Over, Seward’s Ice Box, Seward’s Folly) has 27 counties.
+Alaska (nicknamed Great Land, Land of the Midnight Sun, The Last Frontier, Mainland State, 49th State, Sourdough State, North Star State, Up Over, Seward’s Ice Box, Seward’s Folly) has 29 county equivalents.
 The state’s capital is Juneau.
 The abbreviation for Alaska is AK.
-With these facts about Alaska, let us learn more about its geography, history, people, economy, natural resources, earthquakes, and more.

 Facts about Alaska

 1. The name Alaska means “mainland” or “great land”.
 Indeed because the state has a great variety of characteristics and immense area.